 The learning centre is available after hours to the students.
 They need to use their SHA ID badges to access the space.
 Four exam rooms are open in the evenings to use.
 During the day, study and practice space is available, but must be booked through one of the UGME staff.
-Access to the Learning Centre will be dependent on physical distancing restrictions from Public Health.

 The simulation centre is also available to students after they do an individual orientation session with the simulation staff.
 Once that orientation is complete, the student's ID badge will allow them access to the space.
-Access to the simulation centre will be dependent on physical distancing restrictions from Public Health.

-Access to clinical learning spaces in Saskatoon and Regina outside of class time is dependent on when space is available and physical distancing regulations.
+\Access to clinical learning spaces in Saskatoon and Regina outside of class time is dependent on when space is available and physical distancing regulations from Public Health.